 You can then move on to the tasting room where there are so many different options to try, from elderflower to truffle and Japanese gin.
 You can also choose to do a gin masterclass where you can mix your own gins, and you can even do a molecular course where you learn actual scientific methods with test tubes and beakers and everything.
 Like I said, they take it very seriously….

 I hope you enjoyed my local’s guide to this wonderful city.
-I should really show it off more often as it is quite spectacular.
+I should really show it off more often as it is an amazing place to call home.
 And if anyone is planning to visit, let me know and I’ll meet you in the gin lab.
+Stay safe and happy travelling!